Wenslaus-Makumba/Address-Book/readme.md

 - A user can search for contacts.
 - A user should be prompted after a new signup
 - A user should receive an email after signing up
-- The pizza shop should be able to update his contacts and addresses

 #### **Technologies used**
 1. Flask